spidernet-io/spiderpool/docs/usage/spider-affinity.md

 SpiderIPPool is a representation of a collection of IP addresses.
 It allows storing different IP addresses from the same subnet in separate IPPool instances, ensuring that there is no overlap between address sets.
 This design provides flexibility in managing IP resources within the underlay network, especially when faced with limited availability.
 SpiderIPPool offers the ability to assign different SpiderIPPool instances to various applications and tenants through affinity rules, allowing for both shared subnet usage and micro-isolation.

+## Quick Start

+In [SpiderIPPool CRD](./../reference/crd-spiderippool.md), we defined lots of properties to use with affinities:

+- `spec.podAffinity` controls whether the pool can be used by the Pod.
+- `spec.namespaceName` and `spec.namespaceAffinity` verify if they match the Namespace of the Pod.
+If there is no match, the pool cannot be used. (`namespaceName` takes precedence over `namespaceAffinity`).
+- `spec.nodeName` and `spec.nodeAffinity` verify if they match the node where the Pod is located.
+If there is no match, the pool cannot be used. (`nodeName` takes precedence over `nodeAffinity`).
+- `multusName` determines whether the current network card which using the pool matches the CNI configuration used by the multus net-attach-def resource.
+If there is no match, the pool cannot be used.

+These fields not only serve as **filters** but also have a **sorting effect**.
+The more matching fields there are, the higher priority the IP pool has for usage.

 ## Application Affinity

 Firewalls are commonly used in clusters to manage communication between internal and external networks (north-south communication).
 To enforce secure access control, firewalls inspect and filter communication traffic while restricting outbound communication.
 In order to align with firewall policies and enable north-south communication within the underlay network, certain Deployments require all Pods to be assigned IP addresses within a specific range.